Aminocd/passencrypt/README.md

+# Passencrypt

-Passencrypt is encryption and decryption software for web applications.
-It is intended to allow browsers and web servers to transmit data privately between each other through HTTP, over insecure internet connections.
+This a repository for a demonstration web application to showcase Passencrypt, which is a set of open source encryption and decryption software tools for web applications.
+It is intended to allow browsers and web servers to transmit data privately between each other through HTTP, over insecure network connections.

-It allows sensitive data to be encrypted before transmission by the originator (which can be either the client or the server), with one-time symmetric keys that can only be recreated at the destination with knowledge of a password.
+Passencrypt allows sensitive data to be encrypted before transmission by the originator (which can be either the client or the server), with one-time symmetric keys that can only be recreated at the destination with knowledge of a password.
 Passencrypt does not provide a method for securely transmitting the password, so other channels have to be used to establish a common user password for new user account setup.

-The purpose of passencrypt is to provide web applications hosted on shared web hosting services that don't offer HTTPS with 'better than nothing' protection against MITM eavesdropping on data transmission between web servers and their web users.
+The purpose of Passencrypt is to provide web applications hosted on shared web hosting services that don't offer HTTPS with 'better than nothing' protection against MITM eavesdropping on data transmission between web servers and their web users.

-Demo web application

-I've created a demonstration web application that uses passencrypt here:
+# Live version

+A live verrsion of the demo application can be found here:

 http://kianoo.com/passencrypt/default.php